 On 2-hour option or core Computer Science papers, candidates may answer up to two questions from three.
-Object-oriented Programming is examined by written report on practical work which will count for 35% of the mark and by a 2-hour paper where candidates answer two questions from three, the paper will counting for 65% of the marks.
+Compilers is examined by written report on practical work which will count for 35% of the mark and by a 2-hour paper where candidates answer two questions from three, the paper will counting for 65% of the marks.

-3 Marking and checking scripts
+2 Marking and checking scripts